RoboticsLabURJC/2018-tfm-Jessica-Fernandez/docs/weeks/week17.md

 # Result Darknet network with good images

-I trained the darknet network with good images( good qualityand good weather conditions) .
+I trained the darknet network with good images( good quality and good weather conditions) .
 Then I used dl-detectionSuite for evaluating this network with good images and with bad weather conditions images.
 And I got the next results:

 |           Images              |  mAP(Overall)(IOU=0.5) | mAR(Overall)(IOU=0.5) | Total images | Total samples|
 | ----------------------------- | ---------------------- | --------------------- | ------------ | ------------ |